Major(s): English, Film Studies

 Cinematographer/1st Assistant Camera

 What do you enjoy about your work?
-What do you struggle with?
+What challenges does your industry currently face?

 I really love how being a freelancer in the film industry means no two days look alike.
 Every day is a new shooting location, and every project has new collaborators and new challenges & learning opportunities.
 This line of work is a wonderful combination of creative fulfillment, technical problem-solving, and community building.
 It’s incredibly social and physical, and working alongside trusted friends and collaborators makes the life of long hours and difficult shoots safe, sustainable, and worthwhile.
 There is definitely a whole aspect of the job that involves learning how to advocate for yourself on a day rate, crew and gear needs, safety concerns, schedule and budget expectations, etc. These conversations and personal journeys are never-ending and continue to evolve from project to project.